How the Sino-Judaic Institute Began

 The primary point of contention in its early meetings concerned SJI’s mission.
 Even prior to SJI’s founding, the initial question was “Are there really Jews—or just descendants--in Kaifeng?”
 Only after a number of positive visitor reports was a majority on the Board convinced that the descendants still actually identified as Jews.
 Subsequently, long hours were spent discussing whether SJI was primarily interested in doing research about the Jews on Kaifeng and other parts of China or in helping to re-develop Jewish life in Kaifeng and elsewhere.
 Eventually SJI adopted both goals, with an emphasis on the former.

 After SJI’s founding, Rabbi Belzer visited Kaifeng in 1985 visited the sites, conducted a havdallah service with the Kaifeng Jewish descendants without incident, and interviewed a number of them.
 Shortly thereafter, however, Dr. Abraham traveled to Kaifeng to gather oral histories from six of the heads of Kaifeng Jewish clans (two heads of the Shi clan, two of the Ai clan, one Zhao and one Li), before being arrested and expelled.
-(The original tapes of these oral histories were donated to the Hoover Archives at Stanford University in 2010, and will be open to the public in 2015.)
+(The original tapes of these oral histories were donated to the Hoover Archives at Stanford University in 2010, and are open to the public.)

 When Rabbi Marvin Tokayer led a Jewish tour group to China, they were in Xian and had chartered an aircraft to take them to Zhengzhou, the airport closest to Kaifeng.
 They checked in, the plane was there as were the pilot and crew, but then they sat in the airport waiting to board for two days.
 Finally, the authorities called in Rabbi Tokayer and said that the group would be arrested if they went to Kaifeng and instead flew the group to Canton for free.
 These events put a damper on SJI’s early activism and led to an initial focus on research and on other Jewish communities in China.
 Only in more recent years, with the further opening up of China, has SJI returned to the activism of its earliest days.